RunApe/MonitorScripts/README.md

 ### Script input data

 The `test.monitor` (Puppeteer) or `casper.test.monitor` (CasperJS) is an input to the script that holds basic context properties of the running monitor.
-The other monitor properties need be retrieved via the [RunApe API](https://runape.com/Support/Help?page=api).
+The other monitor properties need to be retrieved via the [RunApe API](https://runape.com/Support/Help?page=api).

 ```javascript
 {